radhikalism/compojure.org/pages/docs/route-macros.md

 ## Path templates

-The first argument of these macros is the path template.
-This matches against the HTTP request URI.
+The path template is the first argument of all these macros.
+This matches against the request URI.
 The path template can include parameters, which are identifiers denoted by a beginning ":".

 A parameter will match a string of any character apart from "/", ".", "," ";" and "?".
 The matched value is stored in a map the `:route-params` key in the